Sleeps 2 dogs allowed

 Beautiful views of the rolling fields of north Devon are just the start of a glorious getaway at Hayley's Hut.
 Its sheltered location, in a copse of trees by a serene lake, ensures privacy and quiet - a place for you to unwind and recharge, miles away from day-to-day concerns.
 Add to that an awesome hot tub, where you can relax with a glass of bubbly while gazing up at the night sky (no light pollution here!), and a fab fire-pit for cooking al fresco - and you've got yourself a heavenly setting.
 Hayley's Hut is set on a working dairy farm, so pull on your wellies and enjoy the experience of the muck and mud of the barns, the farm and the surrounding areas, especially in the winter.
 Driving to the hut leads you through the heart of the farm, so you'll meet Bruce, the cute little farm dog and see the cows up close and personal when they're waiting to be milked.

 Inside this high-quality hut, kept cosy with a warming wood-burner, you'll find all the mod-cons you'd expect from a luxury camping experience, including a cleverly planned kitchen that features a fridge, two-ring gas hob and slow cooker, and an en suite shower-room with a proper flushing WC and plenty of hot water.
-There's a spacious dining area where you can make the most of your breakfast hamper of juice, granola, bread, eggs, bacon and sausages and in the evenings - here's the incredibly clever part - the dining table folds smoothly away so you can pull the double bed down, ready for a great night's sleep.
+There's a spacious dining area where you can make the most of your Devon cream tea (kindly provided by the lovely owner - who, in fact, can also arrange a truly scrumptious breakfast hamper (at a cost of £10) with orange juice, granola, fresh bread, eggs, bacon and sausages) and in the evenings - here's the incredibly clever part - the dining table folds smoothly away so you can pull the double bed down, ready for a great night's sleep.
 Above you, set within the curving roof, is a stargazing window - so you can count the constellations instead of counting sheep.
 What could be more relaxing?

 Out and About